Amazon.co.uk Widgets

 Pricing Overview

-By 2025, MacBook Pro pricing ranges widely: M4 Max variants around £3,200 (14-inch) to £7,200 (16-inch fully configured).
-The new 14-inch M5 starts at around the previous entry pricing.
-Refurbished M1/M2/M3 Max models offer value if your workflow allows.
+In 2025, MacBook Pro pricing ranged widely: M4 Max variants around £3,200 (14-inch) to £7,200 (16-inch fully configured).
+The new 14-inch M5 started at around the previous entry pricing.
+Refurbished M1/M2/M3 Max models still offer value if your workflow allows.
 All Max-series (and now M5) models thus far remain eligible for future macOS updates, which extends device lifespan and resale value.

 CPU Performance